takenet/blip-toolkit/docs/src/pages/components/Button.md

 <h1>Variations</h1>

-Buttons can accept variations alongside their base class.
-Variations are modifiers that can affect properties such as background-color, border and max-width.

 <h3>Flat</h3>

 The variation **bp-btn--flat** has a transparent background and an opaque border.
 Usually, its text and border have the same color and they darken on hover.